rosado-io/docs/how-tos/sso/wechat.md

 1. Click save.

 ## Mobile app (Native iOS app, Native Android app and React Native)

+### Setup overview

+1. Register an account and create mobile application in WeChat Open Platform.
+Approval is needed in this process.
+1. Enable and configure WeChat Login in Authgear portal.
+1. Integrate Authgear SDK, delegate function will be triggered when user clicks the "Login with WeChat" button during authorization.
+Developer needs to integrate WeChat SDK to open WeChat app to perform authentication.
+After obtaining the authorization code from WeChat, call the Authgear callback with the code and complete the "Login With WeChat" process.
+1. Detail steps are listed below based on platform.

 ### Prerequisite - Setup the Mobile Application (移动应用)